Cheetah Mobile (NYSE:CMCM) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Cheetah Mobile (NYSE:CMCM – Get Rating) in a research report sent to investors on Monday.
-The firm issued a hold rating on the software maker’s stock.
+StockNews.com began coverage on shares of Cheetah Mobile (NYSE:CMCM – Get Rating) in a report issued on Tuesday.
+The firm set a “hold” rating on the software maker’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in CMCM.
-Morgan Stanley raised its position in shares of Cheetah Mobile by 2,558.0% during the second quarter.
-Morgan Stanley now owns 27,431 shares of the software maker’s stock worth $65,000 after purchasing an additional 26,399 shares during the period.
-Wealth Architects LLC acquired a new position in Cheetah Mobile during the 3rd quarter worth approximately $35,000.
-Jane Street Group LLC raised its holdings in shares of Cheetah Mobile by 22.9% in the third quarter.
-Jane Street Group LLC now owns 88,480 shares of the software maker’s stock valued at $144,000 after purchasing an additional 16,489 shares during the last quarter.
-Finally, BlackRock Inc. raised its holdings in shares of Cheetah Mobile by 217.4% in the third quarter.
-BlackRock Inc. now owns 22,343 shares of the software maker’s stock valued at $36,000 after purchasing an additional 15,303 shares during the last quarter.
-2.12% of the stock is currently owned by institutional investors.
+Several institutional investors have recently modified their holdings of CMCM.
+Wealth Architects LLC acquired a new stake in shares of Cheetah Mobile during the 3rd quarter valued at about $35,000.
+BlackRock Inc. boosted its position in Cheetah Mobile by 217.4% in the third quarter.
+BlackRock Inc. now owns 22,343 shares of the software maker’s stock valued at $36,000 after buying an additional 15,303 shares in the last quarter.
+Morgan Stanley boosted its position in Cheetah Mobile by 2,558.0% in the second quarter.
+Morgan Stanley now owns 27,431 shares of the software maker’s stock valued at $65,000 after buying an additional 26,399 shares in the last quarter.
+Finally, Jane Street Group LLC boosted its position in Cheetah Mobile by 22.9% in the third quarter.
+Jane Street Group LLC now owns 88,480 shares of the software maker’s stock valued at $144,000 after buying an additional 16,489 shares in the last quarter.
+Institutional investors and hedge funds own 2.12% of the company’s stock.

 Cheetah Mobile Inc operates as an internet company in the People's Republic of China, the United States, and internationally.
 The company's utility products include Clean Master, a junk file cleaning, memory boosting, and privacy protection tool for mobile devices; Security Master, an anti-virus and security application for mobile devices; and Duba Anti-virus, an internet security application to protect users against known and unknown security threats and malicious applications.